 The world didn’t give it, the world can’t take it away”

 — “This Joy” by Shirley Caesar, performed by the Resistance Revival Chorus*

-Jen (she/her/hers) strives to cultivate an attitude of optimism, humility, and patience.
-In her role, she partners with nonprofit and community leaders as a listener, translator, connector, and advocate.
+As a Foundation program officer, Jen strives to cultivate an attitude of optimism, humility, and patience.
+She partners with nonprofit and community leaders as a listener, translator, connector, and advocate.

-An important aspect of her work is using a systems change framework to promote social justice and break down institutional policies and dominant narratives.
-As Martin Luther King Jr. said, “Philanthropy is commendable, but it must not cause the philanthropist to overlook the circumstances of economic injustice which make philanthropy necessary.”
+She’s guided by a quote from Martin Luther King Jr.: “Philanthropy is commendable, but it must not cause the philanthropist to overlook the circumstances of economic injustice which make philanthropy necessary.”

 Jen proudly identifies as a queer second-generation Filipino-American.

-She has experience in the private sector in technology, financial management, and recruiting fields.
-Prior to joining the Foundation, she managed workforce and human services programs at a nonprofit that works with immigrants and refugees.
-She received a bachelor’s in English and economics from the University of Rochester in New York.
-She earned a master’s in public policy from the Humphrey School of Public Affairs at the University of Minnesota.
+She received a bachelor’s in English and economics from the University of Rochester in New York and earned a master’s in public policy from the Humphrey School of Public Affairs at the University of Minnesota.

 Outside of work, she can be found dribbling on a basketball court, sitting in a meditation hall, or soaking in Minnesota’s great outdoors.
 She lives in Minneapolis with her wife and their pup, Luna.